Codorus Creek, Pennsylvania, US

 unpleasant smell and taste to the water.
-For one, PH Gladfelter (pulp and paper company) dumps "treated process" water into the Codorus Creek many miles upstream.
-I think this gives the water the light chocolate color.
-In addition directly below the put in bridge a sewer treatment plant dumps treated water into the Codorus from river right.
+For one, PH Gladfelter (pulp and paper company) dumps "treated process" water into the Codorus Creek miles upstream.
+This gives the water the light chocolate color.
+In addition, directly below the PA-24 bridge, a waste water treatment plant dumps treated water into the Codorus from river right.
 The water quality is With all that said the creek is still a fun beginner to intermediate level creek.